SolderedElectronics/Inkplate-documentation/source/arduino.rst

     | bool **dither** - to dither the image or not
     | bool **invert** - invert all colors, defaults to false

+    If you want to show an image from buffer, you can use the `Soldered Image Converter <https://github.com/SolderedElectronics/Soldered-Image-Converter/releases/>`_ to create the image .h file.

     Returns 0 if error occured, else returns 1.

 * **Description**: